moderngl/moderngl-window/docs/guide/window_guide.rst

     # Make sure you activate this context
     moderngl_window.activate_context(ctx=ctx)

-If there are no context activated the library will raise an exception when doing operations that requires one such as texture and scene loading.
+If there is no context activated the library will raise an exception when doing operations that requires one, such as texture and scene loading.

 When using the built in window types the context activation